Ritamdasgupta/GDP_Regression_Model/README.md

 $$\ln\left(\frac{Y}{L}\right)=\alpha\ln\left(\frac{K}{L}\right)+\ln(A)$$
 Thus, setting $\ln\left(\frac{K}{L}\right)$ as the *feature* and $\ln\left(\frac{Y}{L}\right)$ as the *target* value converts our problem into the one-dimensional linear regression form, $y=wx+b$, where $w$ represents $\alpha$ and $b$ represents $\ln(A)$.
 We now are ready to design a model to find these values.
 # Description of the Model
+A class Model has been defined, utilising OOP architecture for the model.
 Raw input is given in the form of two numpy arrays, X and Y, where X is the input array consisting of (L,K) pairs and Y is the output array containing the corresponding GDP.
 These would be used to train the regression model.
 In the code, data taken from an [official RBI source](https://www.rbi.org.in/Scripts/KLEMS.aspx) has been provided (commented out).
 X_train represents data from 1980-2020, Y_train is corresponding GDP.
 The data is also separately provided for each decade in 4 different arrays, along with corresponding GDPs.

 The `input_transformation()` function has been used to transform the X and Y arrays into $\ln(Y/L)$ and $\ln(K/L)$ arrays so that linear regression can be directly applied upon them.